-90 days, after the date of the order, the head of the facility or program that has custody of the patient shall file a written report with the committing court and provide a copy to the county attorney, the patient, and the patient's counsel.
-The report must set forth in detailed narrative form at least the following:
+(b) If a patient who was committed as a person who is mentally ill, developmentally disabled, or chemically dependent who poses a risk of harm due to a mental illness, or as a person who has a developmental disability or chemical dependency, remains in treatment more than 60 days after the date of the commitment, then at least 60 days, but not more than 90 days, after the date of the order, the head of the facility or program that has custody of the patient shall file a written report with the committing court and provide a copy to the county attorney, the patient, and the patient's counsel.
+The report must set forth in detailed narrative form at least the following: (1) the diagnosis of the patient with the supporting data; (2) the anticipated discharge date;

-- (1) the diagnosis of the patient with the supporting data; - (2) the anticipated discharge date;
+- 44.10 - (3) an individualized treatment plan; 44.11 - (4) a detailed description of the discharge planning process with suggested after care 44.12 44.13 plan; - (5) whether the patient is in need of further care and treatment, the treatment facility which, state-operated treatment program, or community-based treatment program that is needed, and evidence to support the response; - (6) whether the patient satisfies the statutory requirement for continued commitment to 44.17 a treatment facility, with documentation to support the opinion; and 44.18 - (7) a statement from the patient related to accepting treatment, if possible; and - (7) (8) whether the administration of neuroleptic psychotropic medication is clinically indicated, whether the patient is able to give informed consent to that medication, and the basis for these opinions. - (c) Prior to the termination of the initial commitment order or final discharge of the patient, the head of the treatment facility or program that has custody or care of the patient shall file a written report with the committing court with a copy to the county attorney, the patient, and the patient's counsel that sets forth the information required in paragraph (b). - (d) If the patient has been provisionally discharged from a treatment facility or program, the report shall be filed by the designated agency, which may submit the discharge report as part of its report. - (e) If no written report is filed within the required time, or If a report describes the patient as not in need of further institutional care and court-ordered treatment, the proceedings must be terminated by the committing court and the patient discharged from the treatment facility, state-operated treatment program, or community-based treatment program, unless the patient chooses to voluntarily receive services.

-- 43.7 (3) an individualized treatment plan; - 43.8 (4) a detailed description of the discharge planning process with suggested after care plan; - (5) whether the patient is in need of further care and treatment, the treatment facility which or program that is needed, and evidence to support the response; - (6) whether the patient satisfies the statutory requirement for continued commitment to a treatment facility, with documentation to support the opinion; and - 43.14 (7) a statement from the patient related to accepting treatment, if possible; and - (7) (8) whether the administration of neuroleptic psychotropic medication is clinically indicated, whether the patient is able to give informed consent to that medication, and the basis for these opinions. - (c) Prior to the termination of the initial commitment order or final discharge of the patient, the head of the treatment facility or program that has custody or care of the patient shall file a written report with the committing court with a copy to the county attorney, the patient, and the patient's counsel that sets forth the information required in paragraph (b). - (d) If the patient has been provisionally discharged from a treatment facility or program, the report shall be filed by the designated agency, which may submit the discharge report as part of its report. - (e) If no written report is filed within the required time, or If a report describes the patient as not in need of further institutional care and court-ordered treatment, the proceedings must be terminated by the committing court and the patient discharged from the treatment facility or program, unless the patient chooses to voluntarily receive services. - (f) If no written report is filed within the required time, the court must notify the county, facility or program to which the person is committed, and designated agency and require a report be filed within five business days.
+(f) If no written report is filed within the required time, the court must notify the county, facility or program to which the person is committed, and designated agency and require a report be filed within five business days.
 If a report is not filed within five business days a hearing must be held within three business days.